catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 .. code-block:: bash

- $ nova boot --flavor FLAVOR --image IMAGE --key-name first-instance-key --nic net-id=MY_NETWORK_ID first-instance
+ $ nova boot --flavor FLAVOR --image IMAGE --key-name first-instance-key --security-groups default,first-instance --nic net-id=MY_NETWORK_ID first-instance

 After issuing that command, details about the new Instance, including its id will be provided. ::